mozilla/bigquery-etl/docs/cookbooks/backfilling_a_table.md

 locations are redirected.
 Without `--target`, behavior is unchanged (production backfill).

 `query.py` (python script) backfills do not support `--target`.
 A python-script backfill's destination is baked into the entry's `query_script_args` at create time and is not redirected, so running one under `--target` is rejected to avoid writing to the production staging table.
-This limitation is tracked in https://mozilla-hub.atlassian.net/browse/DENG-10054.
+This limitation is tracked in <https://mozilla-hub.atlassian.net/browse/DENG-10054>.

-## Initiating the backfill:
+## Initiating the backfill

 1. Create a backfill schedule entry to (re)-process data in your table:

   ```bash
   bqetl backfill create
   ```

   Then fill out the prompts.
 A backfill can also be created from a single command:

   ```bash
   bqetl backfill create <project>.<dataset>.<table> --start_date=<YYYY-MM-DD> --end_date=<YYYY-MM-DD>
   ```

 - If the table's metadata has the label `shredder_mitigation: true`, use the process to run a [backfill with shredder_mitigation](https://docs.telemetry.mozilla.org/cookbooks/data_modeling/shredder_mitigation#running-a-managed-backfill-with-shredder-mitigation):
     For new tables:
   - Set `shredder_mitigation: false` since there is no data yet to safeguard.
   - Backfill and validate your data.
   - Set `shredder_mitigation: true` to protect the validated data.
     For existing tables:
   - Bump the version of the query.
   - Make the necessary updates to the new version of the query and schema.
   - Create the managed backfill for the new version of the query with `shredder_mitigation: true` on the entry.

           ```bash
           bqetl backfill create <project>.<dataset>.<table> --start_date=<YYYY-MM-DD> --end_date=<YYYY-MM-DD> --shredder_mitigation
           ```

-2. Fill out the missing details:
+1. Fill out the missing details:

 - Watchers: Mozilla Emails for users that should be notified via Slack about backfill progress.
-    - Note that the email name should match the username listed here: https://mozilla.slack.com/account/settings#username.
+  - Note that the email name should match the username listed here: <https://mozilla.slack.com/account/settings#username>.
       If it doesn't, put the username with `@mozilla.com` instead (an email won't be sent there). e.g. if your username is `abcdef`, set the watcher to `abcdef@mozilla.com`
 - Reason: Why are you backfilling this table?

-3. Open a Pull Request with the backfill entry, see [this example](https://github.com/mozilla/bigquery-etl/pull/5369).
+1. Open a Pull Request with the backfill entry, see [this example](https://github.com/mozilla/bigquery-etl/pull/5369).
 Once merged, you should receive a notification in around an hour that processing has started.
 Your backfill data will be temporarily placed in a staging location.

-4. Watchers need to join the #dataops-alerts Slack channel.
+2. Watchers need to join the #dataops-alerts Slack channel.
 They will be notified via Slack when processing is complete, and you can validate your backfill data.

 **Something to watch out for:** If the `end_date` of a backfill is the current day (e.g. `end_date = entry_date`) and the backfill is started, the ETL for the upstream tables likely will not have run yet, causing the backfill to create an empty partition.
 If the backfill is completed on a later day, it will copy the empty partition into the production table, causing an empty partition in production.

-## Backfilling with a Python script:
+## Backfilling with a Python script

 Tables that use a `query.py` file instead of `query.sql` are also supported with backfills, but have additional considerations.